KDE/kube/docs/project.md

 NOTE: We should probably have a phabricator board for open decisions.

 ## Planning
-All planning happens on the KDE Phabricator instance: https://phabricator.kde.org/project/view/43/
+All planning happens on the [KDE Phabricator instance](https://phabricator.kde.org/project/view/43/).

 ## Releases / Milestones
 Releases will follow achieved milestones.
 Milestones are assembled from tasks on the roadmap.

 ## Versioning
 The product will follow the semantic versioning scheme (semver.org), with each feature release corresponding to a milestone on phabricator.

+## Git repository
+The git repository can be found here: [git://anongit.kde.org/kontact-quick](git://anongit.kde.org/kontact-quick)

+The "development" branch is used for the latest development version, master is always stable and always releasable.
+Branches for specific versions that receive patch releases may be created as required.

+For new developments use feature branches prefixed with "feature/" or simply use the "git flow" tool.